Alerts

 Use red for error message text, because it’s a common convention outside of Shopify.

-A form field filled with an email address that currently has a typo, making a ‘Must be a valid email address’ error message appear underneath it.
+A form field filled with an email address that currently has a typo.
+An error message that explains the specific issue displays underneath the form.

 Place error messages directly below the affected field.

-An error message that displays while the cursor is still in the form field.
+An error message that displays while the cursor is still in the form field, before the user has finished typing.

 Don’t show an error while merchants are typing, because it can cause confusion.
 Wait until the keyboard focus moves away from the field, and then display the error.

-Highlight an exceptional state that encourages clicking on a list item.
+Highlight an exceptional state that encourages merchants to click on a list item.
 Lead with what went wrong.

 Don’t use only color to convey an error.
 Instead, pair the error message with an error icon.
 This increases accessibility by providing additional identifiers.